yaniv-golan/dlzoom/docs/zoom-app/doc.md

 - Keep everything local — we don’t upload your files anywhere.

 How sign‑in works
-- Default (no setup): dlzoom uses our hosted sign‑in service at `https://zoom-broker.dlzoom.workers.dev` to connect your Zoom account securely.
+- Hosted (coming soon): dlzoom will use a hosted sign‑in service to connect your Zoom account securely.
-- Advanced (optional): You can host your own sign‑in service and point dlzoom to it.
+- Self‑hosted (available now): You can host your own sign‑in service and point dlzoom to it.
 See developer docs at `zoom-broker/README.md`.

 Permissions requested (read‑only)
 - View your list of cloud recordings and their files. dlzoom does not request permission to change meetings or recordings.

-Signing in
+Signing in (user OAuth)
-1. Run the dlzoom login command.
+1. If using a self‑hosted broker, run: `dlzoom login --auth-url https://<your-worker>.workers.dev`
 2. A browser window opens to Zoom.
 Approve access.
 3. Return to the terminal and continue.